Join LLNL for a Data Science Challenge

 What to include in your submission

-4. A letter of recommendation by a faculty member (this person should be able to speak to the quality of your work and potentially as your role as a team member or team leader if you are interested in that position)
+B. Letter of recommendation by a faculty member: this person should be able to speak to the quality of your work and potentially as your role as a team member or team leader if you are interested in that position.

-• This is optional for undergraduates (unless applying to be a team lead then it is required) and is required for graduates.
+• Optional for undergraduates (unless applying to be a team lead then it is required) and is required for graduates.

 • Graduate students: The recommending faculty member should be your graduate advisor.

-• The letter of recommendation can be uploaded to the SmartRecruiters form OR it can be sent on your behalf to DataScienceChallenge [at] llnl.gov (DataScienceChallenge[at]llnl[dot]gov) (subject line: "Recommendation Letter <Your Last Name>")
+• The letter of recommendation must be sent on your behalf to DataScienceChallenge [at] llnl.gov (DataScienceChallenge[at]llnl[dot]gov) (subject line: "Recommendation Letter <Your Last Name>")

 • Letters of recommendation are due by March 15.